skoooch/chess.com-bot/README.md

 # chess.com-bot
-This was a lil selenium thing i was doing throughout my calculus class, so i could finally beat my friends on chess.com
+Uses selenium to actually have a bot play through my account on chess.com